YALW FAQ

 It’s about whether you want to be part of what’s happening here.

 Some who come to YALW are preparing for baptism.
 Others were baptized years ago and are still building the life that follows.
-Some are already leading, already serving—and they make the weekend better for everyone.
+Some are already leading, already serving.
+They make the weekend better for everyone.

-That said, this might be the kind of weekend your friends or family are eager to support.
+This might be the kind of weekend your friends or family are eager to support.
 Some have traded weekends with other parents.
-We’ve seen enthusiastic support for young parents serving at YALW—and we’re grateful to the grandparents, siblings and friends who’ve helped make that possible.
+We’ve seen enthusiastic support for young parents serving at YALW.
+We’re grateful to the grandparents, siblings and friends who’ve helped make that possible.

 Because focus fuels growth.